RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 scenario that I outlined earlier, where you can have a positive impact on any crisis that you or your resources can reach.
 Because the social network's algorithm largely controls who sees what, it can surface only those things likely to increase engagement.
+Unless the algorithm assigns high value to what you say, you may not ever appear to anyone else at all.

-If we believe in [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)-- that is, "never attribute to malice that which is adequately explained by stupidity"-- then we are duty-bound to assume (at least at first) that no one is being intentionally nefarious.
+Now, if we believe in [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)-- that is, "never attribute to malice that which is adequately explained by stupidity"-- then we're supposed to assume (at least at first) that no one is being intentionally nefarious.
 Let's make that assumption and look at where it leads us.

-The first thing we need to notice is very simple and requires no malice at all.
+The first thing we can imagine is very simple and requires no malice at all.
 A project manager walks over to an engineer's desk and says "I think that we can tell how good our service is by how much time people spend on it.
 Stands to reason, right?
 If people enjoy our service, they'll spend more time here,